freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/use-array.filter-to-dynamically-filter-an-array.md

 );
 ```

-`MyComponent`'s state should be initialized to an array of six users.")
+`MyComponent`'s state should be initialized to an array of six users.

 ```js
 assert(